If you love a back-to-your-roots lifestyle, using old-fashioned skills, and time-tested homesteading practices, you have come to the right place.

 In 1996, I moved to Northern California.
-We live in Our beautiful 1910 Gabled Home that is a shingle-style Victorian.
+We live in our beautiful 1910 gabled home that is a shingle-style Victorian.
 My handy handsome husband is my biggest supporter.
-My two sons are adolescents now but I so much loved the whole parenting journey.
+My sons are young adults now but I so much loved the whole parenting journey.
 They went to a school that was all about organic food from scratch and crafts, yep, both of them knitted a pair of socks.

 I love being creative!
 You can find me in the kitchen making food or thinking about a new recipe.
 Or trying to figure out how to make something that I would otherwise buy.
 Sometimes, I am trying to figure out how to make something that you can only buy in Germany.